ovh/docs/pages/labs/load-balancer-octavia/load-balancer-with-letsencrypt/guide.en-gb.md

 ## Objective

-Our new Load Balancer as a Service (LBaaS) solution is based on [Openstack Octavia](https://wiki.openstack.org/wiki/Octavia) and will be fully integrated into the Public Cloud universe.
+Our new Load Balancer as a Service (LBaaS) solution is based on [OpenStack Octavia](https://wiki.openstack.org/wiki/Octavia) and will be fully integrated into the Public Cloud universe.

 After setting up your Load Balancer, you can configure it with a certificate in order to process HTTPS connections.